amadeusz-chomiak/portfolio/README.md

-# Portfolio
+# Sales website

-**:construction: My portfolio page is currently only in polish language :construction:**
+**:construction: This site is currently available only in Polish language :construction:**

 If You have some questions about Me, please contact directly at [job@amadeo.dev](mailto:job@amadeo.dev)